Conan O'Brien Settles Joke Theft Lawsuit — And Makes Fun Of NPR's New Music

 "If you put a copy of the day's newspaper in a room with 100 different comedy writers, you're going to see lots of the same jokes where lots of people are circling the same formulation and often the same punchline independently," Perzanowski said.
 "That doesn't mean they're copying from each other.
 But people do have a tendency, when they see those similarities, to attribute that to copying rather than independent creation."

-O'Brien says that comedians making the same jokes is "an occupational hazard" and points to a night 24 years ago when he, David Letterman and Jay Leno made the very same Dan Quayle joke. ("Dan Quayle announced today that he will not be running for President in '96.
+O'Brien says that comedians making the same jokes is "an occupational hazard," and he points to a night 24 years ago when he, David Letterman and Jay Leno made the very same Dan Quayle joke. ("Dan Quayle announced today that he will not be running for president in '96.
 However, he did not rule out running in '97.")

 Twitter has made this phenomenon plain to see, with people routinely making the same jokes.
 "Two years ago one of our writers came up with a joke referencing Kendall Jenner's ill-fated Pepsi commercial, and so did 111 Twitter users," O'Brien says.

-But on his show Wednesday night, O'Brien and his writers had plenty of original ideas — for lyrics to NPR's brand-new Morning Edition theme music.
+But on his show Wednesday night, O'Brien and his writers had plenty of original ideas — for lyrics to NPR's new Morning Edition theme music.

 We don't want to steal the joke, so you should watch it for yourself.